“In the midst of life we are in death, earth to earth, ashes to ashes, dust to dust, in sure and certain hope of the Resurrection.”

 Thomas Cranmer: Startled, stunned, I awaken, sit up straight, groggy, a tad dazed.
 Oh my… oh my… I shake the sleep out of my head.
 It must be time.

 ”Joan, shall I rush for the midwife?”

 My wife, she has been with child since the birth of Eve from Adam’s rib.
 It must be time.

 Joan Cranmer: Men are daft.
 Soothingly, as I see his panic, I say simply.
 “No, not yet.
 Just help me out of bed, love.”

 Henry Black: A rowdy night, the revelers carry on, ale pouring freely, the barmaids entertaining the menfolk.
-The singing, the merriment, the noise bounce off the large wooden ceiling beams, and bounce back along the long wooden tables, ring stained from reveler’s past.
+The singing, the merriment, the noise bounce off the large wooden ceiling beams and bounce back along the long wooden tables, ring stained from reveler’s past.
 New straw Thomas needs toss upon the flooring, I note as I pick off a few pesky fleas.
-Farthings fill the coffers, though, so ’tis a good night for mine taxes and tithes.
+Farthings fill the coffers, though, so it’s a good night for my taxes and tithes.
 I look to poor Thomas, and he worries so.
-In truth, so do I. My wife long dead from child bed, this is taking too long, much too long.
+In truth, so do I. My wife long dead from childbed, this is taking too long, much too long.
 Lord God, I pray, don’t take my daughter, too.

 “Thomas?
 Thomas?
 Have some more ale, lad.
 It will take the edge off.”